tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 Her eyes glisten, and she looks away for a moment before meeting my gaze.
 "He might have hurt me, but he's still the father of my children.
 I have to know he's safe.
 For the kids."

 The memories flood back in a tidal wave.
-The last time I saw fear like this in Kira’s eyes was years ago during her college days.
+The last time I saw anything close to the fear I see in Kira’s eyes right now was years ago during her college days.
 She'd come home with a black eye, attempting to hide it behind oversized sunglasses and hastily applied makeup.
 I remember the white-hot rage that had boiled within me.
 We didn’t need words; I knew exactly who had done it.
 That evening, her then-boyfriend learned the hard way that no one hurt my little sister and got away with it.

 Taking a deep breath, I meet Kira's gaze, the weight of the situation settling in.
 “Okay,” I relent.
 “I’ll help.
 But we do this carefully and intelligently.”